 The Buley waterhole is easily accessible within a few minutes’ walk from the car park, with shower facilities available.
 For visitors planning to enjoy these nature facilities, it is recommended to stay overnight in the Litchfield area before returning to Darwin.

 The pretty and scenic waterfall here and the pond below is perfect for swimming.
 Florence Falls will be probably most visitors’ favourite waterfall in Litchfield National Park.
 What made this waterfall stand out was its multi-tiered, multi-segmented shape with a crocodile-free swimming hole that is perfect for lingering about and cooling off.

 The Wangi Falls descend from an elevation of 84 metres (276 ft) above sea level via a series of segmented tiers that range in height between 41–52 metres (135–171 ft).
 The plunge pool at the base of the falls is a popular swimming spot, however, is often closed following significant rainfall due to sightings of crocodiles in the area

 This is one waterfall you just have to shoot a picture with, before proceeding back to Darwin.
 Easily accessible and with short comfortable walking from the car park.

 Day #5 – Continue the adventure @ Darwin city

 Our final day in Darwin was scheduled with more fun and interesting activities.
-While we do miss the laidback ambience of the National Parks, we quickly realised nature is never far away even in the city attraction.
-Darwin is a compact city and driving distance from most of the places of visit are pleasantly short, not more than 15-20mins from one another.
+While we do missed the laidback ambience of the National Parks, we quickly realised nature is never far away even in the city attraction.
+Darwin is a compact city and the driving distance from most of the places to visit is pleasantly short, not more than 15-20mins from one another.
 This is the time you have to “switch on” city driving etiquette as well as take note of parking charges.
-Parking at street car parks is complimentary city-wide after 5 pm.
+Parking at streetside car parks is complimentary city-wide after 5 pm.